BDC Hamburger Icon

 Meeting someone with an MBA used to be a novelty, and MBA graduates commanded a lot of respect with their detailed knowledge of business.
 But now, there are all kinds of programs for earning your MBA, including part-time digital courses.
 With the easy accessibility and the large number of people entering and finishing these programs, the market for employees with an MBA is oversaturated.

 If you’re depending on an MBA to separate you from the pack of quality job seekers, you’re taking a risk.
-You have to have something other than the degree that differentiates you from your peers.
-Further, many educators feel that because of the wide variety of MBA programs that exist today, the quality of the coursework has declined, and students are not receiving the education that is necessary to get a high-caliber job after graduation.
-They’re not as well educated as MBA graduates in years past and aren’t as distinguished.
+You need something other than the degree to differentiate you from your peers.
+Further, many educators feel that because of the wide variety of MBA programs that exist today, the quality of the coursework has declined.
+Some also believe students are not receiving the education and business skills necessary to get a high-caliber job after graduation.
+To some, today’s students are not as well educated as MBA graduates in years past and aren’t as distinguished.

-“There is a huge gap between what they learn in business schools and what the industry needs,” said Suresh Chitturi, vice chairman and managing director of Srinivasa Hatcheries, who holds an MBA from Emory University.
+“There is a huge gap between what they learn in business schools and what the industry needs,” said Suresh Chitturi, vice chairman and managing director of Srinivasa Hatcheries, who earned an MBA from Emory University in 1998.
 “Quite a few of them are out of sync with reality, get fascinated by an MBA degree and think that they’re something special, which they’re not.”

 Rise of specialized M.S. programs